Mel Giedroyc: Television

 Also in 2017, Giedroyc competed in the fourth series of Taskmaster against Lolly Adefope, Hugh Dennis, Noel Fielding and Joe Lycett.
 Since June 2017, Giedroyc has presented Saturday night entertainment series Pitch Battle for BBC One.
 She also presents the daily BBC Two game show Letterbox, having hosted 45 episodes (15 for series One, 30 for series Two) since 2017.
 On 23 July 2017, it was confirmed that Giedroyc and Perkins would host a new version of The Generation Game for BBC One.

 In November 2017, she co-presented Children in Need for the first time.
-In December 2017 she hosted an episode of Have I Got News for You.
+In December 2017, she hosted an episode of Have I Got News for You and was host again in 2022 and 2024.

 In May 2018, Giedroyc was the spokesperson for the United Kingdom as part of the Eurovision Song Contest 2018.

 Mel Giedroyc: Unforgivable began airing on Dave in February 2021.
-It invites three celebrity guests along to Mel's confessional each week to find out who's committed sins that are so bad that they should be declared ‘unforgivable’.
+It invites three celebrity guests along to Mel's confessional each week to find out who's committed sins that are so bad that they should be declared 'unforgivable'.

+On 13 May 2023, Giedroyc was UK co-commentator at the Eurovision Song Contest final, alongside Graham Norton.
+In a reference to the 2014 Polish Eurovision entry "My Słowianie" and to Giedroyc's own Polish heritage, she appeared as a Polish milkmaid, suggestively churning butter behind host Hannah Waddingham, as Waddingham introduced Armenia's performance after the intermission.

+In late 2024, Giedroyc became the host of the British version of the Mattel-produced American game show Pictionary.
+The broadcast started on 23 December 2024 on ITV with Christmas specials and was followed by the regular series in early 2025.

+In 2025, Giedroyc participated in the sixth series of The Masked Singer as "Teeth".
+She was eliminated in the fifth episode.

+In August 2025, Giedroyc was announced as a contestant on the upcoming second series of LOL: Last One Laughing UK, set to air in 2026.

 Radio

 Giedroyc appeared in the 1994 Radio 4 comedy series The Skivers with Nick Golson and Tim de Jongh.
 In July 2000, Giedroyc appeared as a contestant on The 99p Challenge, a radio show hosted by Sue Perkins.

 In August 2010, Giedroyc appeared on the Dave Gorman show on Absolute Radio as one of his co-hosts, standing in for Danielle Ward, and has also appeared on series 4 to 7 of Count Arthur Strong's Radio Show! on BBC Radio 4.
-From 2 April 2011, with the rebranding of Radio 7 as Radio 4 extra, Giedroyc has presented The 4 O'Clock Show, a chat show including items related to children's entertainment.
+From 2 April 2011, with the rebranding of Radio 7 as Radio 4 extra, Giedroyc presented The 4 O'Clock Show, a magazine show including items designed to entertain and inform children.